google-research/syn-rep-learn/README.md

 ## Results and Pre-trained Models

-Pre-trained checkpoints can be found in this link: xxxxxxxxx (need to fill after Ariane approval)
+Pre-trained checkpoints can be found in this [link](https://www.dropbox.com/sh/1i1oilryhywgo9w/AAA6OTKU9uMmaK43Zwk6bu2Ma?dl=0).

 (1) cc12m and redcaps: we generate 10 images for each caption, and use 6 out of 10 for each batch.